udo-munk/RP2040-GEEK-80/README.md

 Into the DISKS80 directory copy the disk images from disks.
 CONF80 is used to save the configuration, nothing more to do there, the directory must exist though.

+I also attached an optional battery backed RTC to the I2C port, so that I don't have to update date/time information my self anymore:

 ![image](https://github.com/udo-munk/RP2040-GEEK-80/blob/main/resources/RTC.png "battery backed RTC")